Overview

 Create a PipelineReport

-The core object is the PipelineReport object.
-This object is actually a Pydantic v2 data model.
-Some of the core fields on this model are:
+The core object is the PipelineReport: one report for one process orchestrator.
+It is a Pydantic v2 model.
+Some of the core fields are:

 • label: str — human-readable run label (required)